Delicious homemade almond milk is super easy to make, is cheaper than store bought, & yummy!

 4 cups of filtered water

 Equipment: Food processor or smoothie maker/ blender.

-Soak the almonds in enough water to cover overnight or for at least 6 hrs ideally 8hrs.
-Cover with tea towel or plate.
+Soak the almonds in enough water to cover.
+Soak overnight or for at least 6 hrs.
+Cover.

 Rinse well after soaking.
 I then do this in 2 parts as the blender gets rather full!